Why do we need oil catch cans?

 -Lowers hydrocarbon emissions

--Excessive oil collection can be an indicator of a damaged engine
+-Excessive oil collection can be an early indicator of a damaged engine

 -Prevents oil buildup in the intake or intercooler system walls, throttle body, and intake manifold